Localization sequences for logarithmic topological cyclic homology: Thom spectra

 The following condition on a submonoid $J\subseteq I$ will be useful for controlling the multiplicative properties of collapsing the part of $\Th_R(\xi_*)$ complementary to $J$. \begin{definition}[\cite{Ogu18}*{\S1.4}] A \emph{face} of a discrete commutative monoid~$I$ is a submonoid~$J$ such that $i+j \in J$ for $i, j \in I$ only if $i \in J$ and $j \in J$. \end{definition} Equivalently, $J \subseteq I$ is a face if the complement $I \setminus J$ is a prime ideal in~$I$ (again, compare~\cite{Ogu18}*{\S1.4}).

-If $J$ is a face of~$I$, then $f^*$ is symmetric monoidal, and the localization functor $f_* f^*$ is compatible with the symmetric monoidal structure on~$\Fun(I, \Mod_R)$, so by \cite{L:HA}*{Prop.~2.2.1.9} it is a symmetric monoidal functor receiving a symmetric monoidal natural transformation from the identity.
+If $J$ is a face of~$I$, then $f^*$ is symmetric monoidal because we have for $n \in J$, and $f^*$ preserves the unit.
+Moreover, the localization functor $f_* f^*$ is compatible with the symmetric monoidal structure on~$\Fun(I, \Mod_R)$, so by \cite{L:HA}*{Prop.~2.2.1.9} it is a symmetric monoidal functor receiving a symmetric monoidal natural transformation from the identity.
 Applied to the $\bE_k$-algebra $\Th_R(\xi_*)$ we get a natural collapse $\bE_k$-map of $I$-graded $\bE_k$ $R$-algebras

 sending $i$ to $\Th_R(\xi_i)$ for $i \in J$ and to~$0$ for $i \in I \setminus J$.
 Passing to total objects, i.e., colimits over~$I$, we obtain the $\bE_k$ $R$-algebra collapse map

 collapsing the summands with $i \in I \setminus J$ to~$0$.
 Here $M_J = \tau^{-1}(J)$.
 We note that this construction is functorial for face inclusions, that is, for faces $K \subseteq J$ and $J \subseteq I$ we have $\coll^{I\setminus K} = \coll^{J\setminus K}\circ \coll^{I\setminus J}$.